RyanFleck/Manuals/content/languages/js.markdown

 - Browser and editor plugins (Chrome, Firefox, VS Code)
 - Web games (Phaser)
 - Data visualization (Observable, D3)

-JavaScript (or JS,) is **not** Java.
-ECMAScript is the standard used to define JS and is used interchangeably to refer to the language.

 Most other languages are limited to a single scope, runtime, or strength. **With JS, tools have been prepared in almost every domain